pinkfish/openscad_boardgame_toolkit/docs/boardgame_toolkit.scad.md

 **Description:**

 Makes a box with an inset lid.
 Handles all the various pieces for making this with tabs.
+This will make sure the cutouts are only inside the box and in the floor, if you want to cut out the sides of the box do this with a difference after making this object.

 **Arguments:**